Sociology Curriculum Intent

 50% of GCSE

 Students will receive homework once a week.
 This can last up to an hour.
 The aim of homework at GCSE is to develop confidence with the concepts and studies taught and discussed in lessons, it will also give students an opportunity to apply sociological theory to the current affairs they see every day.

 How parents can help

 Sociology is by its very essence a contemporary subject.
 Many of the issues being discussed in class can be linked with what is occurring in the real world.
 Often parents have enjoyed discussions with their children on issues such as the unfair nature of bankers' bonuses or why it is that men still get paid more than women.
 If you can encourage your children to watch the news, documentaries and read a broadsheet or access the information online this will really help.
 You could also help test your child with some of the tricky Sociological concepts.

-Revision sessions will take place in the lead up to the December trial exams and final summer GCSE exams.
+Revision sessions will take place in the lead up to the mock exams and final summer GCSE exams.
 There is also a documentary discussion club which runs, giving students exposure to a wide range of social issues.